PurpleKingdomGames/indigo/indigo/docs/guides/howto-fire-shader.md

----
-id: howto-fire-shader
-title: How to write a fire shader
+# How to write a fire shader
----

 In this how-to guide, we're going to look at one approach to writing a little shader that produces procedural flames.
 Here's one I made earlier: